 There are two main types of updates you’ll need to stay on top of in FreePBX: Module Updates and System Updates.

-Modules are the individual software components that make up FreePBX from core components like FreePBX Framework to applications like IVR, Zulu, etc. Each module has a proper display name (i.e. User Management) as well as a shorthand name (i.e. userman).
-Generally speaking you’ll see the display name in the Web GUI and the shorthand name is typically seen in some system messages and in the Linux command line.
+Modules are the individual software components that makeup FreePBX from core components like FreePBX Framework to applications like IVR, Zulu, etc. Each module has a proper display name (i.e. User Management) as well as a shorthand name (i.e. username).
+Generally speaking, you’ll see the display name in the Web GUI and the shorthand name is typically seen in some system messages and in the Linux command line.

 Module Updates via the GUI